 Membership of the MEC includes NHS Provider organisations across Wessex, GPs, Commissioning Groups and NHSE with representatives from local STP/ICSs as well as members of Wessex PSC.

-National Mortality Case Record Review (NMCRR): Annual report 2018
+National Mortality Case Record Review: Annual report 2018

-More information about the National Mortality Case Record Review Programme and annual report can be found on the NMCRR Programme website and the annual report can also be downloaded from the resource zone on the right hand side of this webpage.
+More information about the National Mortality Case Record Review Programme, patient safety legacy and new areas of interest can be found on the NMCRR Programme website and the annual report can also be downloaded from the resource zone on the right hand side of this webpage.

 Learning from Deaths guidance and resources